April 13, 2020 5 min read

 #1: For elderly who want to live their senior years at home, they can modify their home to make it elderly-friendly.
 According to AIC, most common home modifications include:

-#2: According to this article, a new type of housing will be made available in May 2020:
+#2: A new type of housing will be made available in May 2020:

 Assisted-living flats comes with 24/7 emergency response